How Much Does it Cost to Level or Repair a Foundation?

 The most significant expense could be determining why the issue occurred.
 To repair a problem in a full basement, where you can stand up straight and work freely, usually means the work will get finished more quickly.

 A needed repair within a crawl space, especially if hydraulic piers are required, will be costly.
-Anytime you hire a professional for home repair, somewhere in that formula is a charge for labor.

 We will look at four common foundation problems and possible resolutions and costs.

 Four Major Foundation Problems

 There are essentially four categories of foundation problems: leaking, cracking, sinking, or bowing floors or walls.
 Any of these problems could be severe or minor, but each could point to a complication from the house settling because of frost and thaw or soil erosion.

 Even a severe problem does not necessarily mean you will need to tear out the foundation and replace it.

 Even when a doctor tells you that you need surgery, you should get a second opinion.
 When a contractor tells you to repair or replace your foundation, you should get the advice of three or more reputable contractors before you proceed.

 Contractors generally provide a free estimate.
 However, be careful not to choose a contractor just because they are the cheapest option.
 Foundation problems could point to structural issues.

 Although common in older homes, cracks wider than an eighth of an inch are a reason to worry.
 Cracks are a sign of lateral soil pressure against the foundation.